TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 EXP |= (1<<3); //A more compact way of writing the same expression.
 ```
 ### Setting a bit LOW
 Setting a bit LOW/0 is pretty much similar to setting a bit HIGH/1 in terms of our approach.
 Let us consider an example to understand better.
-You are given an 8-bit array and the initial states of all the pins are unknown, we have to set the 4th bit in the given array to 0. (irrespective of its current state)
+You are given an 8-bit array, and the initial states of all the pins are unknown.
+We have to set the 4th bit in the given array to 0. (irrespective of its current state)

 Given array :: **xxxx yxxx**
 Create an array :: **0000 1000** (can be done using **1<<3**)